 Manhattan's Tribeca, home to the Tribeca Film Festival and approximately 17,000 residents, is a neighborhood of cobblestone streets, world-famous restaurants, and historic warehouse buildings that have been converted to multimillion-dollar lofts.
 Easily one of the city's most expensive areas, the 10013 zip code also features one of Manhattan's most charming neighborhoods.

 Tribeca borders SoHo and the Financial District.
 It stretches from Canal Street south to Vesey Street and from Broadway west to the Hudson River.
 Cross the West Side Highway at Chambers Street to enjoy the lovely Hudson River Park and River Promenade, which stretches from Battery Park City to Chelsea Piers and beyond.

-The 1 train stops at Canal, Franklin, or Chambers.
+The 1 train stops at Canal, Franklin, and Chambers.
 The 2 and 3 express lines stop only at Chambers.
-A, C, and E trains stop at Canal near West Broadway.
+The A, C, and E trains stop at Canal near West Broadway.

 Apartments and Real Estate

 Known for its lofts and celebrity residents like Robert De Niro and Beyonce, Tribeca is one of Manhattan's hottest and priciest neighborhoods.
 Developers have converted most of the old warehouse buildings into luxury condos and rentals.
 The average age of a resident in the neighborhood is 37, and the average annual income is $180,000.

 Rents range from $3,000 to $5,000 per month for a studio or one-bedroom apartment.
 For about $6,500 to $8,000, you might be able to find yourself a two-bedroom apartment.
 Average real estate price for a home in Tribeca was $3.5 million in 2017.

 Restaurants and Nightlife